 (stretching or tearing of a ligament) and

 (stretching or tearing of a muscle or tendon) around the shoulders, knees, and ankles.
 These injuries may only cause minor soreness or stiffness.
 People often do not recognize soreness as a problem, and they work through the pain.
 This may lead to more soreness and injury.
-Other common injuries you may be familiar with are
+Other common injuries include

 Achilles tendinopathy, and